How to Get to The Wharf DC

 Roundtrip: Adults starting at $18 | Children (Ages 2–11) starting at $12.60

 Metro has a free bus called the Circulator that runs through all four quadrants of the city.
-The busses are new, clean, and very convenient…and FREE.
+The busses are new, clean, and very convenient for $1.
 Click the link below to see a live interactive map:

 The Virginia Railway Express (VRE) stops at L’Enfant Plaza Metro station

 [The Southwest Shuttle is suspended until September 2, 2021.]